 Under the Iron Throne

-Late in the reign of King Aegon I Targaryen, Lord Gargon Qoherys of Harrenhal was infamously known as "Gargon the Guest" for inviting himself to weddings throughout his holdings to invoke his lordly right of first night with the brides as frequently as possible.
-Gargon became much hated, and was eventually murdered by the rebel Harren the Red, who after capturing Gargon cut off his genitals and fed them to dogs, while Gargon bled to death.
+Late in the conquerors reign, Lord Gargon Qoherys of Harrenhal was infamously known as "Gargon the Guest" for inviting himself to weddings throughout his holdings to invoke his lordly right of first night with the brides as frequently as possible.
+Gargon became despised, and was eventually murdered at the beginning of the rule of Aenys I Targaryen by the rebel Harren the Red.
+Harren after capturing Gargon cut off his genitals and fed them to dogs, while Gargon bled to death.
 Harren was only able to get to Gargon due to the actions of a castle servant whose daughter Gargon had “honored” at her wedding.

 During the reign of King Jaehaerys I Targaryen, his beloved wife Queen Alysanne overheard numerous stories involving the first night in her women's courts.
 The most disturbing came from a girl in a brothel at Mole's Town in 58 AC, a daughter of a blacksmith who was wed to her father's apprentice when she was fourteen.
 Just as they finished their marriage vows, their local lord came upon the wedding with his men-at-arms to claim his right.
 After the first night, she was returned to her husband, who lost all affection for her.
 Since he could not raise his hand against the lord for peril on his life, he raised it against his wife instead, and when he discovered she was pregnant with the lord's child, he beat her until she wasn't and called her nothing but a whore.
 The woman decided if she was going to be called a whore she might as well live like one and fled to the Mole's Town brothel, where she remained.